tmcg1/flights-app/README.md

 Since available seats are generated randomly, it means when selecting filters the available seats change each time - in real world where it comes from db the seats do not change.

+Most challenging part was learning React since previously I have been coding in plain JS/HTML/CSS.